Why investing early this tax year could boost your ISA

-Investing at the start of the tax year versus the end
+Investing at the start of the tax year compared to the end

 Source: Vanguard calculations.

 Of course, not everyone can invest £20,000 a year, let alone in one go.
-But if you have a lump sum of money that you don’t need for your emergency fund or short-term spending needs, why not put it to work in the market sooner?
+But if you have a lump sum of money that you don’t need for your emergency fund or short-term spending needs, consider investing it as soon as you can.
 After all, it’s time in the market, not timing the market, that counts.
-While investments can go down as well as up and you may get back less than you invest, history shows that patient investors tend to be rewarded over the long term.
+This is because history shows that patient investors tend to be rewarded over the long term.

-If you don’t have a lump sum, you could take advantage of the new tax year by setting up or increasing your regular investments.
-At Vanguard, you can set up a direct debit directly from your bank account, so you won’t forget to make a payment.
+If you don’t have a lump sum, you could take advantage of the new tax year by setting up regular payments or increasing them.
+At Vanguard, you can set up a Direct Debit, so you don’t have to remember to make a payment each month.

 One of the key reasons to invest early is that it gives you more time to benefit from compounding.
-This is when you earn returns on your returns as well as on the money you invest.
-This can help your investments to grow more quickly.
+This is when you earn returns on your returns, as well as on the money you invest.
+This can help your investments grow more quickly.

-It’s like a snowball rolling downhill and it’s why, in our earlier example, our hypothetical investor earns an extra £56,000 by investing at the start of the tax year instead of at the end.
-You can learn more about this powerful concept in our article on compounding.
+It’s why Investor A earns almost an extra £50,000 by investing at the start of the tax year instead of at the end.

-So, now that a new tax year has started, why wait until next April to invest?
+So, now that a new tax year has started, look at your finances to see whether you can top up your ISA now or set up a Direct Debit.
 Those extra 12 months could make a big difference to your wealth in the long run.

 Investment risk information